5 Ways To Stay Healthy These Holidays — Without Going To The Gym!

 Christmas and the holidays are a time to relax, enjoy yourself, listen to your body and partake in your favourite foods and activities.
 My approach to eating at this time of year is that it is SO important you don’t deprive yourself of the foods you love!

-I know that for some women in the BBG Community, the holiday season can also present challenges if you want to stick to your health and fitness goals, as schedules can change and holidays might mean you don’t have access to the gym.
+I know that for many people, the holiday season can also present challenges if you want to stick to your health and fitness goals, as schedules can change and holidays might mean you don’t have access to the gym.

 My view is that it’s totally normal and okay to take a break!
 I strongly believe in enjoying this period with your loved ones and taking time out.
 However, there are still ways to take care of your health during this time of year — even if you’re not working out as usual.

 Take a realistic approach to health over the holidays

 It’s so important to have a balanced and realistic approach to your health and fitness over Christmas and the holiday season.

 I want to let you know there are many ways you can look after your health, even if you’re not training as many times a week as you normally would.

 Here are my top five tips for staying healthy over the holidays — without going to the gym!